alfusinigoj/ytt-docker-compose/README.md

 For documentation, refer [here](https://carvel.dev/ytt/docs/v0.46.x/), there are lot of samples with playground, which can be found [here](https://carvel.dev/ytt/#playground)

+### Getting Started

-> Note: This demonstration just uses very few of the features of [ytt](https://carvel.dev/ytt/), like data values, overlay, if, etc in combination with [yq eval - command](https://mikefarah.gitbook.io/yq/commands/evaluate).
+> Note: This demonstration just uses very few of the features of [ytt](https://carvel.dev/ytt/), like data values, overlay, etc. in combination with [yq eval - command](https://mikefarah.gitbook.io/yq/commands/evaluate).
 There are lot of powerful feature that [ytt](https://carvel.dev/ytt/) tool contributes, to make use of.

-### Getting Started

 - Install [ytt](https://carvel.dev/ytt/) command line tool from [here](https://carvel.dev/ytt/docs/v0.46.x/install/)